4 Types of Dental Bridges in Dentistry

 - Maryland bonded bridges – this is not exactly popular in teeth replacement.
 It is unconventional in the sense that a metal framework replaces the use of dental crowns in a dental bridge.
 The type of bridge comes with an artificial tooth and metal wires that are bonded to the porcelain as the support.
 This makes them more ideal for front tooth replacement than for the back teeth.

 - Implant-supported bridges – do you ever wonder why people say they have a fixed bridge in place?
 This is because they have Implant-supported bridges.
-The dentist will have you take two procedures for teeth replacement, the first one being dental implants.
+The dentist in Markham will have you take two procedures for teeth replacement, the first one being dental implants.
 An implant is placed in your jawbone to act as the support for the artificial tooth and the dental bridge.
 This gives you a permanent tooth replacement alternative that will serve you a lot longer than other types of bridges.

 Should You Try Dental Bridges?